Minnesota Department of Corrections

-3. If the warden’s office or case manager receives any civil commitment paperwork for the production of records and the ECRC clerical staff has not previously forwarded an e-mail from the central office RA/CN unit, the warden’s assistant, backup, or case manager must e-mail the list of staff as noted in Procedure C.2. and include the RA/CN unit to ensure that they are aware of all civil commitment documents that are served on offenders.
+3. If the warden’s office or case manager receives any civil commitment paperwork for the production of records and the ECRC clerical staff has not previously forwarded an e-mail from the central office RA/CN unit, the warden’s assistant, backup, or case manager must e-mail the list of staff as noted in Procedure C.2. and include the RA/CN unit, to ensure that the RA/CN unit is aware of all civil commitment documents that are served on offenders.

 4. Any future documents from the courts (petition for commitment, order for continued confinement) received by records staff, the paper server liaison, or the case manager, must be scanned and e-mailed to the staff listed in Procedure C.2.

 D. Service on the warden only – documents being served on the warden only for cases against an offender housed at MCF-LL must be served according to the sender’s directions.
 Those documents and a copy of the affidavit of service must be forwarded to the paper server liaison and routed to the case manager with the Action Request Memo for his/her review and subsequent filing in the offender’s base file.
 The original affidavit of service must be returned to the sender.